 Your generator can give away your state of preparedness to lots of people at just the wrong time.
-To keep it and your other supplies from being borrowed, you need to keep it quiet enough so that only the closest people can [...]
+When they want power, and you announce that you have it, there can be conflict.
+To keep it and your other supplies from being [...]

 Localized or even regional disasters have a shelf life.
 After a while, they aren’t such a big deal any more.
 But while they are here, the loss of power that sometimes comes with them should be something you include in your planning.

 The news reports leading up to expected trouble, such as we see with [...]